DevExpress-Examples/XAF_logon-form-manage-users-register-a-new-user-restore-a-password/Readme.md

 * [WebApplication.cs](./CS/ManageUsersOnLogon.Web/WebApplication.cs) (VB: [WebApplication.vb](./VB/ManageUsersOnLogon.Web/WebApplication.vb))
 <!-- default file list end -->

-# How to manage users (register a new user, restore a password, etc.) from the logon form in ASP.NET
+# How to manage users (register a new user, restore a password, etc.) from the logon form in XAF Blazor UI:

 > There is an alternative solution: <a href="https://www.devexpress.com/Support/Center/p/T535280">How to: Use Google, Facebook and Microsoft accounts in ASP.NET XAF applications (OAuth2 authentication demo)</a>.
 Instead of creating and maintaining a quite complex custom-tailored implementation for managing user authentication and registration from the logon form, we recommend delegating these routine tasks to OAuth2 providers.
 For instance, Microsoft or Google provide Microsoft 365 and GSuite services for managing users (e.g., register and delete users, reset forgotten passwords), documents, apps and other things within an organization using standard and familiar for business people means.
 Your XAF application will just smoothly integrate these OAuth2 providers into the logon form after adding some boilerplate code.